 The college is dedicated to nurturing not only the talent and individual progress of each student but also their psychological wellbeing.
 The faculty is very experienced in matters relating to the health and education of young people and of the particular issues concerning this age group.

-All students have access to an independent, Confidential Counselor who can deal with issues concerning mental health including eating disorders, bereavement, stress, addiction, abuse, family relationships etc.
+All students have access to an independent, confidential counsellor who can deal with issues concerning mental health and wellbeing.

 At Wilkes Academy we also view the health of all our dancers as paramount and as such have provision in place to address any injuries our students may incur.
 We are privileged in the sense that we have our own sports injury specialists who visit the academy every week.
 Dancers attend the clinics to receive expert advice and treatment.